add-badges

 Section titled “Related Skills”View Full SKILL.md

----name: add-badgesdescription: >- Scan a codebase to detect languages, frameworks, CI/CD pipelines, package managers, and tools, then generate and insert shields.io badges into the README with correct icons, brand colors, and live data endpoints.
-Use when adding badges, updating badges, removing badges, improving README appearance, adding shields, adding CI status badges, or making a README look more professional.
-NOT for README content writing, documentation generation, or CI/CD setup.argument-hint: "[--profile active] [--include status,package] [--exclude social] [--style flat-square] [--layout centered] [--yes] [--replace] [--dry-run] [--readme PATH] [--dark-mode]"license: MITmetadata: author: wyattowalsh version: "1.0.0"hooks: PreToolUse: - matcher: Edit hooks: - command: "git diff --quiet HEAD -- README.md 2>/dev/null || echo 'WARNING: README.md has uncommitted changes that may be overwritten'"---
+---name: add-badgesdescription: >- Detect stack and generate shields.io README badges with icons, colors, live endpoints.
+Use when adding or updating badges.
+NOT for README writing, docs, or CI/CD setup.argument-hint: "[--profile active] [--include status,package] [--exclude social] [--style flat-square] [--layout centered] [--yes] [--replace] [--dry-run] [--readme PATH] [--dark-mode]"license: MITmetadata: author: wyattowalsh version: "1.0.0"hooks: PreToolUse: - matcher: Edit hooks: - command: "git diff --quiet HEAD -- README.md 2>/dev/null || echo 'WARNING: README.md has uncommitted changes that may be overwritten'"---

-## Phase 1 — Detect
+## Internal Phase 1 — Detect

 Run the detection script via the Bash tool: